Wednesday, 10 September 2025

 mate expectations

-Every parent hopes their child will find friends who are kind, honest, thoughtful and grounded.
+Every parent hopes their child will find friends who are kind, honest, thoughtful, and grounded.
 We want them surrounded by people who value learning, stand up for what’s right, support others when it matters, and respect boundaries.
-The thought of them losing themselves to fit in, or being pulled into choices that chip away at who they are, is genuinely unsettling.
+The thought of them losing themselves to fit in, or being steered toward choices that erode their character, is unsettling.

-Watching my own daughter navigate this stage, I’ve seen how intense and unpredictable high school friendships can be.
-Puberty brings a whirlwind of emotions and self-discovery, and during this time, the need to belong can shape so much of how she sees herself and those around her.
-Interests shift, dynamics change, and the line between encouragement and pressure can blur quickly.
+Watching my daughter navigate this stage, I’ve seen how intense and unpredictable high school friendships can be.
+Puberty carries a storm of emotions and self-discovery, and the need to belong shapes much of how she views herself and her peers.
+Interests shift, dynamics change, and encouragement can quickly turn into pressure.

-We try to raise our kids with strong values: to know their worth, be kind without being a pushover, and to walk away when something doesn’t feel right.
-Letting go of the wrong people is hard at any age, but especially in adolescence when friendships feel like everything.
-Watching her do it with self-respect is something to be proud of.
-She’s not just making friends; she’s forming a circle she’ll carry into adulthood, one defined by integrity, empathy and authentic connection.
+We raise our kids with strong values: to know their worth, to show kindness without being pushovers, and to walk away when something doesn’t sit right.
+Letting go of the wrong people is difficult at any age, but especially in adolescence, when friendships feel like the center of everything.
+Watching her step away with self-respect is a source of pride.
+She is forming a circle that will carry into adulthood, built on integrity, empathy, and genuine connection.

-Some friendships will fade, and that’s a natural part of growing up.
-The more important thing is that she’s learning to recognise what’s real - bonds built on trust, consistency and care.
-The ones that don’t just survive the twists and turns of youth but grow stronger because of them.
+Some friendships will fade, and that is part of growing up.
+The lesson that matters is recognising what is real: bonds rooted in trust, consistency, and care.
+The ones that don’t just survive the twists and turns of youth, but emerge stronger.

 cracked rose-tinted glasses

-The “ick factor” was once mostly tied to dating: an abrupt, inexplicable wave of discomfort that flips attraction off like a switch.
-Maybe it’s how someone deals with money, the relentless typos in their texts, or a remark that lingers for the wrong reasons.
-It’s subtle but powerful, and once it hits, it’s hard to shake.
-But as with most things, Gen Z has expanded it.
-Now, getting the ick shows up in friendships and social dynamics too.
+The “ick factor” was once mostly tied to dating.
+It is an abrupt, inexplicable wave of discomfort that shuts attraction down in an instant.
+It might be how someone handles money, the relentless typos in their texts, or a careless remark that lingers for the wrong reasons.
+Subtle but powerful, the ick is almost impossible to ignore once it strikes.
+Gen Z has stretched it further, and now it surfaces in friendships and social dynamics too.

 A good friend is like wallpaper in a well-loved home.
-The cracks and faded spots tell a story - imperfections that blend into comfort.
+The cracks and faded spots tell a story, becoming part of the comfort.
 It’s a test of your connection, proof that true friendship holds even when the surface wears thin.

 Friday, 9 May 2025